BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    checking/unchecking the mod fraught with potential unintended side effects.
  * Fixed some errant commas in a few statements (wasn't actually causing problems, but throwing syntax warnings in BLCMM)
+ * Alphabetized a few categories which needed it

 **v1.2.2**, April 25, 2018 (commit `2618668b068b93a397820dcbabcae9bf83a67fd8`):
  * Changed mod filenames to have a `.txt` extension.